humblef00ls/halo/README.md

 ## The Security Camera Thing

+Angel runs 24/7 as an always-on security camera.
 Here's how it works:

-1. **mmWave radar** is always watching (very low power, no camera involved)
-2. **Nobody home?** XIAO is in deep sleep
-3. **Someone detected?** ESP32-C6 wakes XIAO via GPIO
-4. **Camera turns on**, takes photos every 2 seconds
+1. **Camera is always watching** - continuous operation, battery or wall power
+2. Takes photos periodically or on motion detection
-5. Photos go to cloud storage
+3. Photos go to cloud storage
-6. Cloud function runs AI (GPT-4V or similar) to check: is this me or a stranger?
+4. Cloud function runs AI (GPT-4V or similar) to check: is this me or a stranger?
-7. **Stranger?** Send a Telegram/SMS alert with the photo
+5. **Stranger?** Send a Telegram/SMS alert with the photo
-8. **It's me?** Log it, maybe trigger a "welcome home" thing
+6. **It's me?** Log it, maybe trigger a "welcome home" thing

+**mmWave radar** on Halo provides additional presence detection for automations (lights, alerts, etc.)

 The XIAO can also stream live video (MJPEG at 10-15 FPS) if you want to check in remotely.